 Over the years since launch several very useful undocumented instructions designed into the 8085 have been found.
 These instructions are particularly useful for building stack relative code, such as required for high level languages or reentrant functions.
 However, perhaps because of corporate politics, these useful instructions were never announced, and thus were never widely implemented.

-The z88dk z80asm assembler provides a few macro instructions (although it is not a macro assembler) to simplify programming.
+The z88dk-z80asm assembler provides synthetic instructions to simplify code for the different variants (it has also recently become a macro assembler) to simplify programming.
 These instructions are usually a useful sequence of normal instructions that can be issued with no side effects (eg. setting flags) that may streamline combined 8085 / z80 programming.

 Discussion on the Instructions